 - Increased Customer Service Inquiries: Handling stolen package complaints adds operational strain, affecting efficiency.

-- Negative Impact on BSR: Frequent stolen package claims can indirectly affect sales performance by influencing Best Sellers Rank (BSR).
+- Negative Impact on BSR: Frequent stolen package claims can indirectly affect sales performance by influencing Best Sellers Rank (BSR), which directly impacts a product’s chances of getting the Amazon Best Seller Badge.

-Here are the 5 step that sellers can follow to claim about an Amazon stolen package:
+Here are the 5 steps that sellers can follow to claim an Amazon stolen package:

 1. Confirm the Delivery Status